We Need to Rethink Benchmarking in Anomaly Detection: Abstract

 \section{Abstract}

 Despite the continuous proposal of new anomaly detection algorithms and extensive benchmarking efforts, progress seems to stagnate, with only minor performance differences between established baselines and new algorithms.
 In this position paper, we argue that this stagnation is due to limitations in how we evaluate anomaly detection algorithms.
-Current benchmarking does not, for example, sufficiently reflect the diversity of anomalies in applications ranging from predictive maintenance to scientific discovery.
+In current benchmarks, a trivial algorithm that only checks for extreme values in individual features performs competitively with state-of-the-art deep learning methods, despite failing on simple cases such as anomalies within an annulus of normal points.
+Moreover, existing benchmarks do not adequately reflect the diversity of anomaly detection applications, making it difficult for practitioners to reliably select algorithms for their applications.
 Consequently, we need to rethink benchmarking in anomaly detection.
-In our opinion, anomaly detection should be studied using \emph{scenarios} that capture the relevant characteristics of different applications.
-We identify three key areas for improvement: First, we need to identify anomaly detection scenarios based on a common taxonomy.
-Second, anomaly detection pipelines should be analyzed end-to-end and by component.
-Third, evaluating anomaly detection algorithms should be meaningful regarding the scenario's objectives.
+In our opinion, anomaly detection should be studied using \emph{scenarios} that group applications sharing relevant characteristics, defined through a common taxonomy.
+Benchmarking within scenarios enables scenario-specific choices for preprocessing, metrics, and model selection, clarifying which advances transfer across similar applications and providing practitioners with reliable guidance for their specific contexts.